 Why would you cooperate with a fake investigation?

-Danielle I would never investigate somebody unless and this is the way the FBI works unless we have probable cause to believe that they're guilty.
+Danielle, I would never investigate somebody unless, and this is the way the FBI works, unless we have probable cause to believe that they're guilty.

-And in this case there was no probable cause it was a fake piece of evidence that was paid for by political operatives.
+It was a fake piece of evidence that was paid for by political operatives.

 I would never have brought that investigation forward.

-We we we know about Papadopoulos we know about the the Australian ambassador.
+We know about the Australian ambassador.

 That is probable cause.